 Institute Faculty Researchers

 The University's program in Bioanalytical Chemistry has achieved national recognition and prominence; consequently, it is important for KU to build on its strength in this area.
-Promising young faculty, such as Heather Desaire, Michael Johnson, and Yong Zeng, have joined a group of veteran researchers, including Bob Dunn, Sue Lunte, Mario Rivera, and Christian Schöneich in building the visibility of the Institute.
+Promising young faculty, such as Heather Desaire, Mei He, Michael Johnson, and Yong Zeng, have joined a group of veteran researchers, including Bob Dunn, Sue Lunte, Steve Soper, and Christian Schöneich in building the visibility of the Institute.
 Scholarly areas for these faculty may include the development of technologies and assays that will be incorporated into new analytical detection methods and biosensors, and novel applications of spectroscopy in the detection, identification and monitoring of important intermediates in biological processes.
 These capabilities will expand the capacity of KU's Life Science research community to study fundamental chemical interactions involved in biological processes.

 Furthermore, this expansion of our spectroscopic capabilities will raise the university's competitiveness in projects that require multidisciplinary approaches to the isolation, identification and quantitation of biomacromolecules, hormones, therapeutic agents and their metabolites, as well as the biological markers for the chemical reactions that accompany the aging process.
 The research mission of the Institute is supported by state-of-the-art instrumentation and facilities, including the 800 MHz NMR spectrometer, high resolution MS-MS instrumentation, and a Microfabrication Facility in the Multidisciplinary Research Building.